 Tax Deductions - A common reason investors choose this strategy is that it allows you to claim tax deductions related to the expenses you incur so by claiming the available tax deductions.
 You can reduce your rental short-fall and ultimately reduce your taxable income.

-Capital Growth - Assuming the strategy goes to plan, the capital returns from the property will eventually outweigh the borrowing levels and costs to create wealth for the investor at sale.
+Capital Growth - Assuming the strategy goes to plan, the capital returns from the property will eventually outweigh the borrowing levels and costs to create financial gain for the investor at sale.

 More affordable for tenants - Because of the affordability, it can be easier to secure a tenant for the long term.